XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 ## Requirements

 To follow this tutorial, you should have some familiarity with writing code in JavaScript and managing small JavaScript projects.
 In browsers, any modern web browser with JavaScript support should work fine.
 In Node.js, **version 14** is recommended.
-It may work with other versions, but they aren't regularly tested.
+Node.js versions 12 and 16 are also regularly tested.

 ## Install with npm